RAHAB-123/SE-ASSIGNMENT2/README.md

   d) Branching and Merging- it facilitates parallel development efforts through branches.
   e) Code Reviews and Collaboration- it supports code reviews and knowledge sharing among team members.

-examples of popular version control systems and their features.
+Examples of popular version control systems and their features.
 I) Git
     FEATURES:
     0) Excellent support for open-source projects and collaborative development.